The last solar eclipse of the year is Christmas evening. Here's how to watch - Local News 8

 Though the full eclipse will occur early the day after Christmas for those able to see it, that translates into 10:34 p.m. on Christmas day on the East Coast and 7:34 p.m. on the West.
 The partial eclipse is set to begin about an hour prior.

 All of which means you can finish off your holiday celebration by the fire, with a cup of hot cocoa and a stream of the solar eclipse.
-The next one isn’t until June 2020, so you might as well enjoy it.
+Or, if you’re lucky enough to see it in real life, maybe with a cup of coffee.
+Either way, the next one isn’t until June 2020, so you might as well enjoy it.

 Merry Christmas!